bredschneider/web-app/PROPOSAL.md

 2. **Benjamin Somers** - 24 year old, legal intern in Montreal Quebec.
 **Favourite past-times:** waterpolo and having beers with friends.
+Benjamin is an intern at a legal firm in Montreal Quebec.
 **Motivations:** as an intern, Ben has the responsibility of dealing with legal paperwork.
 He is bothered by the lengthy wait times for sign-offs on paperwork.
 **Demotivations:** teaching "old-school" lawyers how to use new technologies.